poggersbutnot/Pixel-Strike-Hack/README.md

 # Pixe-Strike-Hack
-The first pixel strike 3d hack.
+The first pixel strike 3d hack made in python.